h-ayat/st/README.md

 ## Installation on Arch Linux and Arch Linux based distributions

-Available in AUR as [st-monosans-git](https://aur.archlinux.org/packages/st-monosans-git/)
+Available in the AUR as [st-monosans-git](https://aur.archlinux.org/packages/st-monosans-git)

 ## Installation on other distributions